rossmorey/SongSearch/README.md

 ![Error Handling](http://res.cloudinary.com/dhorsi7vf/image/upload/v1474656056/Errors_q8bcgv.png "Error Handling")

-`popup.js` will return early (i.e. new tabs won't lauch) if an error is detected.
+`popup.js` will return early (i.e. new tabs won't launch) if an error is detected.
 It also removes the error message from the extension search form when a user modifies their input.

 ```javascript
 // './popup.js'